AlekseyBykov/pets.spring-boot-monolith/README.md

 # spring-boot-example
-An example of Spring Boot application: REST endpoints with tests coverage.
+An example of Spring Boot application: secured RESTful endpoints and separate CRUD client.

 Includes: